Skip to main content Skip to search Skip to main navigation

 Loden is always fulled and is characterised by different surface qualities.

-Loden is made of 100% new wool, which is shorn from living sheep.
+Loden is made of 100% new wool.

 Loden is produced from raw new wool in many elaborate steps.
 Learn more about the production of loden.
 Fulling is the most important and essential part of the process.
 In this unique process, loden is created from a woollen fabric using water, soap and friction.
 Fulling is the controlled and deliberate felting of a woollen fabric.
 During this process, new properties are created that make loden so unique.
 This makes loden the ideal functional fabric, as it is made from 100% new wool and does not require chemical additives.
 Discover the advantages of wool.